Linkurious/linkurious.js/plugins/sigma.plugins.legend/README.md

 /**
  * Add a widget to the legend.
 Redraw the legend.
  * Note: if a widget is not used (no corresponding design mapping), it won't be displayed.
  * @param elementType       'node' or 'edge'
  * @param visualVar         'size', 'color', 'icon'
  * @param ?unit             Optional.
 The unit to be displayed alongside the widget's title
- * @returns {*}       The added widget.
+ * @returns {LegendWidget}  The added widget.
  */
 legend.addWidget(elementType, visualVar, ?unit);